$hp$-error analysis of mixed-order hybrid high-order methods for elliptic problems on simplicial meshes: Numerical examples

 Our last example is Kellogg's test case \cite{Kellogg1974poisson}, i.e., a diffusion problem on the square domain $\Omega := (-1,1)^2$ with a checkerboard pattern for the diffusion coefficient $A$, namely $A:=b$ for $xy\geq0$ and $A:=1$ otherwise.
 The exact solution (for zero right-hand side and suitable Dirichlet boundary conditions) takes the form $u:= r^{\alpha}\phi(\theta)$ in polar coordinates, where the explicit expression for the function $\phi$ can be found in \cite[Section~5.3]{MR1980447}.
 We select $\alpha = 0.1$ and $b = 161.4476387975881$, so that $u\in H^{1.1-\varepsilon}(\Omega)$ with $\varepsilon>0$ arbitrarily small.

-We first test the convergence rate of the adaptive algorithm described in the previous section with $k\in\{0,1,2,3\}$ and a bulk-chasing criterion set to $10\%$.
+We first test the convergence rate of the $h$-adaptive algorithm described in the previous section with $k\in\{0,1,2,3\}$ and a bulk-chasing criterion set to $10\%$.
 The energy error and the a posteriori error estimator are reported in Figure~\ref{Ex3:error_estimator_k=0,1,2,3} with convergence rates reported as a function of DoFs.
 We observe that the energy error and the a posteriori error estimator converge at the optimal rate $\mathcal{O}(\textup{DoFs}^{-\frac{(k+1)}{2}})$.
+In contrast to Figure~\ref{Ex2:error_estimator_k=0,1,2,3}, we do not include here the convergence plots under uniform mesh refinement because the poor regularity of the exact solution leads to an extremely slow decay; for instance, the energy error is still above $0.1$ for $10^5$ DoFs, independently of $k$.
 Moreover, we observe in Figure~\ref{Ex3:effectivity k=0, 1,2,3} that the effectivity index remains well behaved as a function of DoFs and that it slightly increases with the polynomial degree $k\geq1$, with values between 1.9 and 2.6.
 For $k=0$, the effectivity index is almost 2.8.

 Finally, we report in Table \ref{ex3:table Comparison} the relative contributions of the various terms composing the a posteriori error estimator (all in percentage) with polynomial degrees $k\in\{0,1,2\}$.
-For $k=1$, the tangential jump estimator dominates the total estimator (by more than $63\%$), followed by $\eta_{\rm nor}$ ($27\%$), $\eta_{\rm sta}$ ($10\%$), and $\eta_{\rm res}$ ($0\%$).
-For $k=2$, the tangential jump estimator dominates the total estimator on the coarsest mesh, whereas the contributions of the tangential jump and normal flux jump estimators are equilibrated on the other meshes.
+For $k=1$, the tangential jump estimator dominates the total estimator (by more than $59\%$), followed by $\eta_{\rm nor}$ ($27\%$), while $\eta_{\rm sta}$ is below $10\%$ and $\eta_{\rm res}$ is zero.
+For $k=2$, the tangential jump estimator dominates the total estimator on the coarsest mesh, whereas the contributions of $\eta_{\rm tan}$, $\eta_{\rm nor}$ and $\eta_{\rm res}$ are fairly well equilibrated on the other meshes.
 For $k=0$, only the tangential jump residual is nonzero, for the same reasons as discussed in the previous example.